MelonKony/millmint/site/factbook/world/vekllei/antilles/_index.md

    Area="1,171 km²"
  >}}

 The <span class="fi fi-antilles"></span> **Antilles Commonwealth** (*Vekllei Antilles*) is a [constituent commonwealth](/constituents/) of {{<link/vekllei>}}, comprising its islands in the Leeward Antilles.
-These include the "ABC islands" off the west coast of Venezuela, and the Caimanas in the West Caribbean Sea.
+These include the "ABC islands" off the west coast of Venezuela, and the {{<link/caimanas>}} in the West Caribbean Sea.
 All of them are densely-populated and highly industrialised, which facilitates their tradition as trading ports.
 Unlike other parts of the Vekllei Antilles, the ABC islands have a dry climate and xeric landscape, giving them their characteristic desert appearance.
 The Caimanas, some ways to their north, are tropical coral islands.

 The Caimanas are a regional banking capital of Vekllei, and conduct strong trade with North and Central America.